 module.exports = AppStore;

 Phew.
-That wraps up the implementation of the Store.
-Lastly, we move to our Components, which we have alluded to previously.
+That wraps up the implementation of the Store

 Components

-With that said, let us build our first React Component: app-addtocart.js:
+With that said, let us build our first React Component: app-addtocart.js

 ~/flux/src/js/components λ vim app-addtocart.js